What to Bring

 2. Proof of Identity (Photo Identification)

-- A valid state or federally issued picture ID such as a driver's license, ID card, military ID, or passport book or card.
+- A valid state or federally-issued picture ID such as a driver's license, ID card, military ID, passport book, or card.

 Visit the U.S. State Department website for more information on Photo Identification.

 *A photocopy of your ID and proof of citizenship is required.
 We can make copies for you on-site if necessary.